-All agencies submitting an application for a new PSH, new RRH, or new Joint TH and PH-RRH component project must submit a complete application package to the Department of Community Affairs.
+All agencies submitting an application for a new PSH, new RRH, new Joint TH and PH-RRH component, or SSO-CE project must submit a complete application package to the Department of Community Affairs.
 A complete application package includes:

-- Five (5) copies of the Review Application for new projects (including match/leveraging documentation and the required Addendum document in each of the copies); - The agency 501(c)(3), if applicable (one copy) (the 501(c)(3) for any sub-recipients must also be attached); - A current list of Board of Directors (one copy); - The most recent independent financial audit, or equivalent financial statement (one copy); and - A current 990 IRS Form: Return of Organization Exempt from Income Tax, if applicable (one copy).
+Five (5) copies of the Review Application or SSO-CE proposal (as applicable) for new projects (including match/leveraging documentation and both required Addendum documents (CoC Competition Certification-Policy Addendum and BoS Competition Coordinated Entry System Policy Addendum) in each of the copies);

+- The agency 501(c)(3), if applicable (one copy) (the 501(c)(3) for any sub-recipients must also be attached); - A current list of Board of Directors (one copy); - o The most recent independent financial audit, or equivalent financial statement (one copy); and - A current 990 IRS Form: Return of Organization Exempt from Income Tax, if applicable (one copy).

-All complete new project packages must be received by the CoC Collaborative Applicant, the Department of Community Affairs, by August 15, 2017 at 5:00 pm.
+All complete new project packages must be received by the CoC Collaborative Applicant, the Department of Community Affairs, by August 7, 2019 at 5:00 pm.
 Submissions must be mailed to Tina Moore, CoC Program Coordinator, 60 Executive Park South NE, Atlanta, GA 30329.

-It is the responsibility of the agencies to assure that all the application materials are received by Tina Moore, by the above deadline.
+It is the responsibility of the agencies to assure that a hard copy of all the application materials are received by Tina Moore, by the above deadline.
 No late submissions for new projects will be accepted.